 Today, we review and compare the Effect Audio Cadmus, which is a UP-OCC Silver Plated Copper Litz cable from their new Signature Series.
 It is priced at $199.

-Disclaimer: This sample was sent to us in exchange for our honest opinion in this review.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 Many thanks to Effect Audio for this opportunity.

-To read more about Effect Audio gear previously reviewed on Headfonics click here.
+To read more about Effect Audio gear previously featured on Headfonics click here.

 Note, that this 2-page article follows our latest scoring guidelines which you can read here.

-We are back today with the second installment over Effect Audio’s Signature Series cables.
+We are back today with the second installment of Effect Audio’s Signature Series cables.
 You can read up in more detail on the recently reviewed flagship of the series, the Eros S, here.

 If there is one thing, I have learned about the Signature Series after countless hours of listening to all of the new cables, it is that each one is very unique.